-Copper water supply pipe should last 50 to 70 years, and possibly longer.
+Copper water supply pipe should last 50 to 80 years, with an average of 70 years.
 Unfortunately, “aggressive” acidic water or soil can cause pitting-type corrosion and shorten the lifespan to 20 years or less.
 Also, other combinations of alkaline ph, hardness, and contaminants can activate pitting, which is essentially the dissolving of copper ions into the water flow at spots on the pipe wall.
 In extreme cases, the water is tinted a green-blue from the copper leaching.

 Water with a neutral ph (7.0) is ideal for the long life of copper piping.
 Our local water company, Gainesville Regional Utilities (GRU) rated the ph of water leaving the treatment plant is 8.6 (slightly alkaline, due to the dissolved karst in our aquifer) in a recent annual report.
 But when we test the water at the kitchen faucet during home inspections, the average ph is closer to 7.0, possibly changed by the distribution pipes.

 Copper was the standard choice for water pipe in North Florida from the early 1970s to about 2000, when CPVC (a cream-color plastic) pipe became more popular, largely due to its resistance to pin-hole leaks caused by pitting, the less-expensive material cost, and somewhat easier installation.

 The lifespan of the copper pipe is also affected by the grade of pipe installed.
 There are three grades:

 - Type K - 0.049 inch thick wall, recognizable by green lettering on pipe

 - Type L - 0.040 inch thick wall, recognizable by blue lettering on pipe

 - Type M - 0.026 inch thick wall, recognizable by red lettering on pipe